What is an Ombudsperson?

 - Identify individuals without permission, except as required by law or university policy, which includes Title IX issues.

 - Take part in formal grievance processes.

-The designated Ombudsperson for students at Pitt Law is Jamey Mentzer who also serves as Assistant Director of JD Advantage Careers in the Professional Development Office.
+The designated Ombudsperson for students at Pitt Law is Meme Jeffries who also serves as Director of Financial Aid in the Admissions and Financial Aid Office.